putaowang/CASA0010-Final-Dissertation-Code-He-Muheng/README.md

 # CASA0010 Dissertation Code – He Muheng

-This repository contains all code, environment files, and scripts used for my MSc Dissertation project:\
+This repository contains all code, environment files, and scripts used for my MSc Dissertation project:
 **“Relationship between Transport Accessibility and Property Prices in London: A Machine Learning Approach with Socioeconomic Considerations.”**

 ------------------------------------------------------------------------

 ## ⚠️ Important Notice

-During development, **absolute paths** were used, and I apologize for the inconvenience this may cause.\
+During development, **absolute paths** were used, and I apologize for the inconvenience this may cause.

+Please execute it first after cloning：

+bash：

+git lfs install

+git lfs pull

 To ensure the project runs correctly, it is recommended to manually create the following directory on your local machine:

 /Users/muhenghe/Documents/BYLW

 Then copy the following two folders from this repository into that path:

--   `start` (obtained by unzipping `start.zip`)\
+-   `start` (obtained by unzipping `start.zip`)
 -   `项目初始`

 After that, navigate to: